 In Ho Song

-Then, I draw imaginary animals on them, just like drawing on a canvas.
+My work expresses imaginary animals.
+First, I mould rough shapes of various animals using hand–building techniques.
+Then I draw imaginary animals on them, just like drawing on a canvas.

-Kkokdu is a witty human-shaped wooden figure, known to take a role in sharing the happiness with passed ones and relieving their sorrows, coming and going between this world and the next.
+This work’s motif is a Korean traditional funerary figure, Kkokdu.
+Kkokdu is a witty human-shaped wooden figure, which is known for its role in sharing the happiness with the passed ones and relieving their sorrows, coming and going between this world and the next.

 I reconstitute the Kkokdu with imaginary animals instead of human characters, and intend to satirize on humans’ greed and express other creatures’ dignity.